shasay/the-cf-workshop/doc/kata-1/HOW-TO.md

 ```
 # Choose a stack name.
-# Choose a suffix, (say, `-foo`) to the stack-name, if multiple people are attempting to create stacks on the same account in the region
+# If multiple people are attempting to create stacks on the same account in one region
+#   append a suffix, (say, `-foo`) to the stack-name,
 $ export DEV_STACK_NAME=webapp-dev-foo

 # Create the stack (without a service role assigned)